 The race will start near the tennis courts at 7.30pm prompt.
 Please assemble at the Start in good time and listen carefully to the pre-race instructions.

-Limited changing & loo facilities will be available at our Race HQ, either the circular Pavilion Café in Priory Park or nearby Methodist Church school rooms, where you may leave baggage at your own risk.
-The website will be updated with the actual location in due course.
+Limited changing & loo facilities will be available at our Race HQ, the circular Pavilion Café in Priory Park, where you may leave baggage at your own risk.

 The course & race information

 The course has been accurately measured by the Association of UK Course Measurers and is signed with km markers.
 Unfortunately, due to its undulating nature, it is unsuitable for wheelchair athletes.